Bright Horizons Family Solutions Inc. research snapshot

 Business essence

-Bright Horizons sells employer-sponsored child care, backup care, and educational advisory services to corporations as a talent retention and productivity benefit.
-Customers pay because reliable dependent care reduces absenteeism and supports workforce participation.
+Bright Horizons sells employer-sponsored child care, backup care, and education benefits to more than 1,000 corporate clients.
+Customers pay because reliable dependent care supports employee retention, productivity, and workforce participation, with backup care now the largest earnings contributor.

 Moat